defuz/weakjson/README.md

 ##### Numbers:

-- [ ] Numbers can be hexadecimal (base 16).
-- [ ] Numbers can begin or end with a (leading or trailing) decimal point.
-- [ ] Numbers can include Infinity, -Infinity, NaN, and -NaN.
+- [x] Numbers can include Infinity, -Infinity, NaN, and -NaN.
 - [x] Numbers can begin with an explicit plus sign.
 - [x] Numbers can begin with leading zero digits.
+- [x] Numbers can begin or end with a (leading or trailing) decimal point.
+- [ ] Numbers can be hexadecimal (base 16).